Food and Journeys®

 Helpful tips

-• There is no need to soak the dried raisins before adding them to the Swedish rye roll dough.
+• There is no need to soak the dried raisins before adding them to the dough.
 Keeping them dry helps prevent them from squishing when kneading.

 • The dough is easy to handle because it’s not sticky or hard.
-Hence, a stand mixer is not required; you can easily knead it with your hands.
+Hence, a stand mixer is not required; you can knead it by hand.

 Freshly baked rye rolls from Sweden in a basket, with one cut open to show its texture.